-If we fail to effectively manage the residual, financing and credit risks related to our direct Tesla leasing program, our business may suffer.
+If we fail to effectively grow and manage the residual, financing and credit risks related to our direct vehicle leasing programs, our business may suffer.

-We offer leasing programs in the United States and Canada through our captive finance company, Tesla Finance, and in Germany through a local subsidiary.
+We offer vehicle financing arrangements through our local subsidiaries in the United States, Canada, Germany and the UK, including leasing directly through certain of those subsidiaries.
 The profitability of the leasing program depends on our ability to accurately project residual values, secure adequate financing and/or business partners to fund and grow this program, and manage customer credit risk.
-If actual residual values of Model S vehicles are below our estimates, we may suffer lower profitability or potentially have losses.
-If we are unable to adequately fund our leasing program with either internal funds or external financing sources, we may be unable to grow our sales.
-Additionally, if we do not properly screen customers for ability to pay their leases on time, we may be exposed to excessive credit risks and associated losses.
+If actual residual values of our vehicles are below our estimates, we may suffer lower profitability or potentially have losses.
+If we are unable to adequately fund our leasing program with internal funds, or partners or other external financing sources, and compelling alternative financing programs are not available for our customers, we may be unable to grow our sales.
+For example, in certain cases purchasing lease contracts from us is at the discretion of our partners and there is no guarantee that our partners will accept such contracts at the volumes and times requested by us.
+Additionally, if we do not properly screen customers for their creditworthiness, we may be exposed to excessive credit risks and associated losses.
 Furthermore, if our leasing business grows substantially, our business may suffer if we cannot effectively manage the greater levels of residual and credit risks resulting from growth.
-Finally, if we do not successfully monitor and comply with applicable national, and state and/or local financial regulations and consumer protection laws governing lease transactions, we may become subject to enforcement actions or penalties, either of which may harm our business.
+Finally, if we do not successfully monitor and comply with applicable national, state and/or local financial regulations and consumer protection laws governing lease transactions, we may become subject to enforcement actions or penalties, either of which may harm our business.

-Increases in costs, disruption of supply or shortage of raw materials, in particular lithium-ion cells, could harm our business.
+Increases in costs, disruption of supply or shortage of raw materials, in particular for lithiumion cells, could harm our business.

 We may experience increases in the cost or a sustained interruption in the supply or shortage of raw materials.
-Any such increase or supply interruption could materially and negatively impact our business, prospects, financial condition and operating results.
+Any such increase, supply interruption or shortage could materially and negatively impact our business, prospects, financial condition and operating results.
 We use various raw materials in our business including aluminum, steel, nickel and copper.
 The prices for these raw materials fluctuate depending on market conditions and global demand for these materials and could adversely affect our business and operating results.
 For instance, we are exposed to multiple risks relating to lithium-ion cells.
 These risks include:

-- the inability or unwillingness of current battery manufacturers to build or operate battery cell manufacturing plants to supply the numbers of lithium-ion cells we require; - · disruption in the supply of cells due to quality issues or recalls by battery cell manufacturers; - an increase in the cost of raw materials used in the body of Model S; and - fluctuations in the value of the Japanese yen against the U.S. dollar as our battery cell purchases are currently denominated in Japanese yen.
+- the inability or unwillingness of current battery manufacturers to build or operate battery cell manufacturing plants to supply the numbers of lithium-ion cells we require; - · disruption in the supply of cells due to quality issues or recalls by battery cell manufacturers; - an increase in the cost of raw materials used in the cells; and - fluctuations in the value of the Japanese yen against the U.S. dollar as our battery cell purchases for Model S and Model X are currently denominated in Japanese yen.